Abdulsalam101/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 2-bring_me_home file: is a shell script that changes the working directory to the user’s home directory THe 3-listfiles file : is shell script Display current directory contents in a long format The 4-listmorefiles file : is a shell script Display current directory contents, including hidden files (starting with .).
-The 5-listfilesdigitonly file: Display current directory contents.Long format with user and group IDs displayed numerically And hidden files (starting with .)
+The 5-listfilesdigitonly file: is a shell script Display current directory contents.Long format with user and group IDs displayed numerically And hidden files (starting with .)
+The 6-firstdirectory file : is a shell script Create a script that creates a directory named my_first_directory in the /tmp/ directory.